Rodolph Austin: 2014–15 season

 On 1 August, Austin was assigned the Leeds number 4 shirt for the 2014–15 season.
 On 20 September, Austin scored his first goal of the season in a 3–0 win over local rivals Huddersfield Town.
 His second goal of the season came from a penalty in the 1–1 draw against Bolton Wanderers on 10 January 2015.
 On 2 February 2015, transfer deadline day, Leeds put out a statement after significant interest from clubs including Wigan Athletic that Austin would not be sold and would be staying at the club, with Austin also expressing his desire to stay at Leeds.

 On 28 February 2015, Austin scored a long range volley for Leeds in a 3–2 defeat against Watford.
 On 4 April, Austin was given a straight red card and a three-game ban for an off the ball incident against Blackburn Rovers in a 3–0 defeat.

 On 2 May 2015, Austin won the Goal Of The Season award at Leeds United's official end of 2014–15 season awards ceremony for his strike against Watford.
-On 13 May 2015, Austin's contract was not renewed by Leeds United and he was released by the club.
+On 13 May 2015, Austin's contract was not renewed by Leeds and he was released by the club.

 Work permit denied

 On 30 July 2015, after agreeing a three-year deal with Sheffield Wednesday, it was revealed that the move was cancelled as Austin was not to be given a work permit due to new Football Association rules, wherein a non-European Union player has to represent a country in FIFA's top 50 rankings over the two years prior.
-Austin's agent Darryl Powell described the situation as "traumatic", since Austin's wife and young son live in England.
+Austin's agent Darryl Powell described the situation as "traumatic", since Austin's wife and young son lived in England.